Zimmer Durom Cup Hip Replacement Device

 Zimmer first sold the Durom Cup in the U.S. in 2006.
 It is estimated that more than 12,000 patients had this defective medical device implanted surgically.

 Revision Surgery to Replace their Defective Zimmer Durom Cup

 Based on information we have received from our discussions with hip surgeons throughout the country, we estimate the failure rate of the Durom Cup to be between 20% and 30%.
 The true failure rate of the Zimmer Durom Cup may climb much higher in the coming years as doctors and their patients come to realize that their implants are gradually failing.

 Lawsuits filed by Graves McLain patients allege the Zimmer Durom Cup is defective and fails due to certain design flaws.
 Specifically, the device is an all-metal implant.
 Several failure issues have emerged with all-metal implants, including:

 • The device slips or the shell does not sit in place in the hip acetabulum and it resists bone growth

 • The friction of metal-on-metal wear causes microscopic metal shavings to be released into the surrounding blood and tissue.

-• This release of metal can cause elevated blood levels of cobalt and chromium, which can cause “metallosis,” (an inflammatory reaction to the elevated metals in the tissue and the blood.)
+• This release of metal can cause elevated blood levels of cobalt and chromium, which can cause metallosis, an inflammatory reaction to the elevated levels of metal in the tissue and the blood.